SoftUni-Internal/interactive-content/EN/06-Forms/03-Template-Driven-Forms.md

 # Introducing Forms Module

-Angular is module based and to handle forms, we need **Forms Module**.
+Angular is module-based, and to handle forms, we need **Forms Module**.

 Import the following in `app.module.ts`.